-Table 16 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
+Table 15 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
 Maps 22, 23 and 24 illustrate this.
 The figures beneath the table express the nitrate limit (and Ireland's derogation) under the Nitrates Directive in terms of livestock densities.
 Discharges related to agriculture can affect the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of pesticides and herbicides can introduce a range of harmful chemicals to the water environment.

-Approximately 20% of the area of this catchment is farmed land and the estimates of livestock density and nitrogen fertiliser usage are much lower than the national averages.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlight an area of diffuse risk area in the catchment (Map 13) and the prevalence of peat and other wet soils (Map 5) could results in agricultural runoff.
-Agriculture is a likely source of the faecal contamination indicated by monitoring in the shellfish area and, therefore, agriculture could possibly be affecting shellfish water quality in this shellfish area.
+Approximately 40% of the area of this catchment is farmed land.
+Estimates of livestock density and fertiliser usage are much lower than the national averages.
+However the EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlights some diffuse risk areas in the catchment (Map 13).
+Also, the prevalence of wet soil types in the catchment (Map 5) and the high slopes (Map 4) means that there is a potential risk of agricultural runoff in the catchment.
+Agriculture is a possible source of the faecal contamination indicated by shellfish monitoring and therefore, agriculture could possibly be affecting shellfish water quality in this shellfish area.